hbhandari01/Diabetes-Prediction-and-Analysis/README.md

 K-Nearest Neighbors (KNN)

-Model evaluation using accuracy, confusion matrix, and other metrics
+Model evaluation was done using accuracy, confusion matrix, and other metrics.

 📈 Results